Rashtriya Madhyamik Shiksha Abhiyan: Four major heads

 Inclusive education have been highlighted to bring about expansion in terms of meeting/catering to the needs of the mentally and physically disadvantaged children.
 This schemes continues to be a separate centrally sponsored scheme.
 It includes several components for convergence with integrated child development services for early interventions, Sarva Shiksha Abhiyan (SSA) for the particular group at the elementary level, and special schools.

 Funding method

 The Ministry of Human Resource Development directly provides funds to the state governments.
-Each state government then release the funds to the approved implementing agencies or institutions.
+Each state government then releases the funds to the approved implementing agencies or institutions.
 During the XI Five Year Plan the central government provided 75% of the total fund for each state, while 25% was borne by the state as matching share.
 However, in the remote northeastern states and Sikkim the matching share was waived to 10%.

 Achievements

 Achievements of RMSA listed in its 2015-2016 report include: